AngangGuo/blog/content/posts/2021/Windows OOBE.md

 ### How to update device driver?
 Check the Device Manager, if there are any unknown devices, right-click it and select `Properties`, update driver, search Windows Update, the driver will be installed automatically from `Windows Update`.

+For some devices, you may need to download the driver from vendor website.

 You may need to restart windows by using the above command for the update to take effect.
 Repeat the above steps for other unknown devices.